ekin-e/ChessMate/README.md

 - Gets stuck after checkmate.
 The is_checkmate() condition doesn't work.

-- motion_controller for gazebo: pick and place not working correctly yet because after IK calculations the joint positions do not match coordinates in gazebo
+- motion_controller for gazebo: pick and place working but robot makes unnecessary movements.

 - Capturing and recovering pieces not fully implemented yet!

-- Sending 2 moves for the robot for castling and capturing pieces not implemented yet because robot can't make 1 pick and place move correctly
+- Sending 2 moves for the robot for castling and capturing pieces not implemented yet

 # franka_gazebo